mahoney1/test/extend_multi_org_3_orgs-amended.md

         cp -r /tmp/composer  /tmp/composer.bak

 The `Org 3` config files we need, is the `fabric samples` repo from `github.com/mahoney1`, which you would have downloaded to your $HOME directory from the Multi-Org (pre-requisite) tutorial eg.   this is the repo you would have cloned previously.
-(Rob - this will be removed just FYI - merely verification)
+(Rob - this will be removed just FYI - merely verification that you would have done this in the 2-org tutorial)

-        # git clone -b release-1.1 https://github.com/mahoney1/fabric-samples.git
+        # git clone -b multi-org https://github.com/mahoney1/fabric-samples.git  and done a `git checkout multi-org` etc

 1. Change directory to the current `2-Org` fabric samples `$HOME/fabric-samples/first-network` directory: